BGZHU1/docs/scrift-store10.md

 ```

 ####Port
-The default configuration pushes the ```latest.redis``` file to the dev server, which is listening for elastic search on ```PORT 7001```.
+The default configuration pushes the ```latest.redis``` file to the dev server, which is listening for redis on ```PORT 7001```.
 However, if you want to a different port number, you can do so using the port argument.

 ```sh
 $ ./push_redis.sh --port 8888